mmistakes/minimal-mistakes/_posts/work/2017-12-23-using-hal-in-content-api.md

 First of all, let me start by briefly explaining what HAL is.
 You can find more information [here](https://en.wikipedia.org/wiki/Hypertext_Application_Language).

-HAL stands for Hypertext Application Language, and it is an way to standardise how to pass information to clients who consume your API.
+HAL stands for Hypertext Application Language, and it is a way to standardise how to pass information to clients who consume your APIs.
 The data returned is in JSON format and it consists of mainly three parts:

 - the data about the resource itself, called _state_
-- a ```_links``` section with endpoints to get more information about the resource
+- a `_links` section with endpoints to get more information about the resource
-- an ```_embedded``` section with other resources (in HAL format) related to resource in question.
+- an `_embedded` section with other resources (in HAL format) related to resource in question.

 For example, a response from an API to get data about a book could look something like the following